 1. Cook Vietnamese food with your own hands

-In Vietnam, you have a chance to cook local food and enjoy it.
-We provide several cooking class programs in Vietnam, both private and join-in, such as at Tra Que vegetable village, Green Bamboo Cookery School, Red Bridge Cooking School, etc. Usually, you will, accompanied by your local guide, firstly visit a colorful market, where you can interact with local sellers and buy some fresh ingredients to be used in the cooking class later.
+In Vietnam, you have a chance to cook local food and enjoy the results.
+We provide several cooking class programs in Vietnam, both private and join-in, such as at Tra Que vegetable village, Green Bamboo Cookery School, Red Bridge Cooking School, etc. Usually, you will, accompanied by your local guide, first visit a colorful market, where you can interact with local sellers and buy some fresh ingredients to be used in the cooking class later.
 The sights, sounds and aromas of the bustling market will give you a really unique experience.
-Then, head to the cooking site, and walk through the vegetable gardens there to learn about local herbs and produce, and also their traditional farming methods.
+Then, head to the cooking venue, and walk through the vegetable gardens there to learn about local herbs and produce and also their traditional farming methods.
 Later, you will have a cooking lesson to learn the traditional ways of preparing and cooking a variety of local dishes of your choice.
-The chef will demonstrate how to cook each dish, and then you will prepare the same dish with your own hands with the instructions of the chef.
+The chef will demonstrate how to cook each dish, and then you will prepare the same dish with your own hands under the supervision of the chef.
 Afterward, enjoy what you've cooked, and share with others!

-The recipes may vary among different cooking classes, and may include Banh Xeo (Vietnamese Pancake), Hoi An spring rolls, fresh rice paper, seafood salad with mixed Vietnamese herbs, etc.
+The recipes may vary among different cooking classes, and may include Banh Xeo (Vietnamese pancakes), Hoi An spring rolls, fresh rice paper, seafood salad with mixed Vietnamese herbs, etc.

 A beautiful place for cooking class